 Biological Mass Spectrometry

-The Biological Mass Spectrometry Facility's remit is to support the protein and peptide mass spectrometry requirements of the CRUK Manchester Institute's research groups.
-This support covers a whole spectrum of activites ranging from the provision of routine services, implementation of new technologies onsite through to dedicated collaborations designed to develop novel applications enabling cutting edge cancer research.
+The Biological Mass Spectrometry facility's remit is to support the protein and peptide mass spectrometry requirements of the CRUK Manchester Institute's research groups.
+This support covers a whole spectrum of activities ranging from the provision of routine services, implementation of new technologies onsite, through to dedicated collaborations designed to develop novel applications enabling cutting edge cancer research.
 One major role of the facility is to enable cancer researchers by developing workflows beneficial to their research projects.
-The facility currently boasts three complementary LCMSMS systems which form the backbone of both service and development portfolios.
+The facility currently boasts three complementary nano-LC-MS-MS systems, which form the backbone of both service and development portfolios.